 - Sign-up for an online course(learn a new language, how to garden, or cook)

-- Being using daily positive affirmations – put them on your mirror, at your desk, anywhere you need that boost of confidence.
+- Be using daily positive affirmations – put them on your mirror, at your desk, anywhere you need that boost of confidence.

 - Put flossing into your morning or night routine and check it off each day

 Keep in mind that you will likely need to start waking up a bit earlier in order to get through your new morning routine, but that’s okay.